biomedical-cybernetics/coalescent_embedding/visualization_and_evaluation/angular_separation_index/README.txt

 rand_reps - [optional] repetitions for evaluating random coordinates (default = 1000)

 rand_seed - [optional] nonnegative integer seed for random number generator (by default a seed is created based on the current time)

+worst_comp - [optional] 1 or 0 to indicate if the worst case should be approximated computationally or theoretically (default = 1); note that for the 3D case only the value 1 is valid

 (NB: optional inputs not given or empty assume the default value)